openkfw/innoverse/strapi/README.md

 ## setup with docker
  Run the `docker-compose.yml` file in this folder, this builds a new strapi API container along with the postgres container

+ ## Add Collection Types
+ add a new folder in the `./src/api` folder (similar to e.g. `/test`), with the following files: a schema.json file, a controller, a route and a service.
+Then you need to run `npm run strapi ts:generate-types` to generate the necessary types.

+ ## Export & Import
+Using the command `npm run strapi export -- --no-encrypt --file my-strapi-export` you can create an export from strapi, which includes all types and entities.
+Optionally you can set an encryption key for more security.

+This exported file can be imported e.g. in a new strapi instance using the command `npm run strapi import -- --file my-strapi-export.tar.gz`.